Skip to content

 Last updated:

 Firearm serial numbers are the most common target in casework.
-The US Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Crime Gun Intelligence Center processes thousands of obliterated-number submissions annually.
+The US Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) National Tracing Center processes obliterated-number submissions annually through its dedicated Obliterated Serial Number Program.
 In India, the Small Arms Survey data and National Crime Records Bureau (NCRB) trend reports consistently identify serial-number tampering on country-made pistols and smuggled foreign weapons as a significant obstacle in gang-violence investigations.
 The UK National Ballistics Intelligence Service (NABIS) and the Royal Canadian Mounted Police (RCMP) Centre of Forensic Sciences each maintain standardised restoration protocols, and INTERPOL's Firearms Programme incorporates number-restoration results into its iARMS database trace submissions.

 The techniques range from 19th-century chemistry to synchrotron radiation.
 Fry's reagent on steel, Davis reagent on aluminium, and Turner's reagent on copper alloys exploit the electrochemical difference between cold-worked and unstressed metal.
 Magnetic-particle inspection, electrolytic etching, and ultrasonic cavitation add physical dimensions.
 At the far end of the capability spectrum, neutron-induced X-ray fluorescence at national synchrotron facilities can visualise number impressions beneath centimetres of overlying metal, entirely non-destructively.
 Choosing the right method is itself a diagnostic decision that begins with identifying the substrate.

-Understanding why restoration works requires a brief detour into materials science.
+The mechanism of restoration is grounded in materials science.
 When a die is pressed into a metal surface to stamp a character, the tool exerts compressive stress that plastically deforms the metal beneath it.
 The surface layer takes the visible shape of the digit.
 Beneath the surface, a zone of dislocated grain boundaries and residual compressive stress extends several millimetres into the bulk metal.
 The depth of this cold-worked zone depends on the stamping force, the metal's hardness, and the die geometry.
 On a typical steel firearm frame stamped at 30-50 kN, the affected zone can extend 3-5 mm below the stamped surface.

 When a criminal obliterates the number by filing, grinding, or milling, they remove the surface layer.
 If the obliteration depth is shallower than the cold-worked zone, the residual stress field remains intact beneath the new surface.
 Most casual obliterations using hand files or angle grinders remove only 0.5-2 mm of material, well within the range that a restoration technique can probe.
 A professionally machined obliteration that removes 5-6 mm of material may eliminate the stress field entirely and render chemical restoration impractical, though advanced neutron-based methods can sometimes succeed even then.